RRMauritz/PDBQ/README.md

 `Runpannel`:
 - From this file both the performance of the DAE and PIBN model are tested on several synthetic data sets
-- The results are printed for comparison
+- The data-sets are loaded from the `\Datasets` directory

 `DataQuality`:
 - This file contains quality measures that are used for evaluation of the model performance